gregofgreg5/magick-ink2020/story-so-far/force-grey/fg-2022-04-06-in-the-shadows.md

 The hunt led them to the *Legendary Tower of Darkness* where they discovered a long forgotten gateway to the Interplanar Port of *Thyrgarr Station*.

-The station quickly well under lockdown and the team found themselves embroiled in the middle of a murder mystery and a coup that threatened existance across the interplanar thruway.
+The station quickly went into a lockdown and the team found themselves embroiled in the middle of a murder mystery and a coup that threatened existance across the interplanar thruway.
 They used their ingenuity to solve the mystery and foil the invasion and were able to book passage on a vessel that returned them... and Eskander! to their previous time and place.

 In the chaos of dispatching Delaurents coven, Eskander, *taking the shape of Manny,* telling the Watch that the rest of the party was dead, he escaped into the night.